OWASP/www-project-threat-dragon/README.md

-# OWASP Foundation Threat Dragon Homepage
+## OWASP Foundation Threat Dragon Homepage

-This repo is the source for the [OWASP Threat Dragon project web pages](https://owasp.org/www-project-threat-dragon/)
+This repo is the source for the OWASP Threat Dragon project [web pages](https://owasp.org/www-project-threat-dragon/) and the Threat Dragon documentation for [version 1.x][docs1] and for [version 2.x][docs2].

-For any improvements to these pages please create an issue or open a pull request and we will make sure to respond quickly.

 Create issues on this repository only for content hosted on the OWASP project site, including the documentation.
 For issues or suggestions related to the Threat Dragon tool itself use the